juanmanuelsanchez/euskalAditzak/README.md

 # euskalAditzak
-Creates an interactive table of vasc language verbs
+Creates an interactive table of vasc language verbs with AngularJS as organizational library